New-Horizons-SPM/scanbot/paper.md

 To reduce the time-intensive nature of STM experiments, various innovative solutions have been implemented to automate specific tasks.
 For instance, Wang et al. created a Python package that automates probe conditioning for Scanning Tunneling Spectroscopy [@Wang_2021].
-However, this package still requires manual preparation of the tip for STM such that it can produce clean images.
+However, this package still requires manual preparation of the tip for such that it can acquire clean images.
 Some researchers have employed the use of machine learning algorithms [@Gordon_2020] to analyse acquired images and determine when a probe needs refining, then Reinforcement Learning agents can condition the probe accordingly [@Schiffrin_2020].
 Although these approaches have significantly advanced